dywsy21/Wrapper-Snippet/README.md

 ## Configuration

 The extension utilizes a configuration interface to define how the wrapping should occur.
-This interface might look like this:
+This interface looks like this:
 ```typescript
 interface WrapperConfig {
   key: string;